 Next steps as chief operating officer

-OKRs are the missing link for chief operating officers tasked with modernizing operations amidst an ever-changing business landscape.
+Creating chief operating officer OKRs is the missing link for COOs tasked with modernizing operations amidst an ever-changing business landscape.
 As the beacon for company alignment, engaging teams, and data-driven decision making, OKRs are primed to help you refocus your operating culture on outcomes.

 In this article, you’ve seen how OKRs help tackle your main challenges as a COO.
 But even with plenty of knowledge at your disposal, creating change in your strategy execution process has never been more difficult.